VictorYuan233/Python/README.md

 # Python
- Beginning Python From Novice to Professional-Professional(Third Edition)
+ Beginning Python From Novice to Professional (Third Edition)